Lukaku, De Bruyne, Salah: The Chelsea youngsters who flourished elsewhere

-Known for their extensive loan policy, and valuing big money moves over promoting youth, until very recently, Chelsea have seen the likes of Kevin de Bruyne, Mohamed Salah and Romelu Lukaku leave after not being given a chance at the club; could Tammy Abraham be next?
+Known for their extensive loan policy, and valuing big money moves over promoting youth, Chelsea have seen many young talents leave the club in search of first-team football elsewhere.

-Just how many starlets have left Chelsea as a youngster, and how good have they become?
+However, Lukaku is just one of many starlets who left Chelsea as a youngster.
+Who are the others, and how good have they become?

 Kevin de Bruyne

-Joining in the same summer as international colleague Eden Hazard, de Bruyne suffered a far worse time at Stamford Bridge than his compatriot.
-Whilst Hazard established himself as a Chelsea legend during his seven-year stint in London, de Bruyne failed to make a meaningful impact at all.
+Joining in the same summer as international colleague Eden Hazard, De Bruyne suffered a far worse time at Stamford Bridge than his compatriot.
+While Hazard established himself as a Chelsea legend during his seven-year stint in London, De Bruyne failed to make a meaningful impact at all.

-At Manchester City, de Bruyne has scored 60 goals and assisted 99 in 249 appearances, a contribution every 1.6 games, and won an FA Cup, two Premier League titles and four League Cups.
+At Manchester City, De Bruyne has scored 67 goals and assisted 101 in 262 appearances, and has won an FA Cup, three Premier League titles and five League Cups.

 He struggled to break into the Chelsea attacking frontline, and after 12 months that yielded 19 appearances, two goals, including one in the 6-0 rout of Arsenal, and two assists, Salah was loaned out to Fiorentina in January 2015.

-Salah has since scored 118 goals and 41 assists in just 188 games for the Reds, and he’s become an iconic Anfield figure, playing a pivotal role in their first ever Premier League triumph in 2020, and their Champions League win in 2019.
+Salah has since become an iconic Anfield figure, playing a pivotal role in their first ever Premier League triumph in 2020, and their Champions League win in 2019.

 Unlike the three players previously mentioned, Sturridge actually enjoyed a fairly successful spell at Chelsea, but again a lack of game time was the issue.

-He still managed 96 appearances for Chelsea, scoring 24 goals and assisting nine, but he wasn’t first choice and felt he deserved it; notice any similarities to Abraham’s situation?
+He still managed 96 appearances for Chelsea, scoring 24 goals and assisting nine, but he wasn’t first choice and felt he deserved it.

 He moved to Liverpool and alongside Luis Suarez and Raheem Sterling, formed the deadly SAS trio that came so close to delivering Liverpool’s first Premier League trophy in 2014.